nifad2005/HUNRAD_ML_PROJECTS/README.md

-100 Days, 100 ML Projects Mission.
+HUNDRED Days, HUNDRED ML Projects Mission.

 Under this mission, I am undertaking 100 Machine Learning projects in 100 days.
 This journey began on July 5, 2025, and is set to conclude on October 13, 2025.